Crypto-toolbox/bitex/README.md

 b.ask(pair, price, size)
 g.ask(pair, price, size)
 ```

+# Standardzied Methods

+As explained in the previous section, __standardized methods__ refer to the methods of each interface,
+which have been deemed as part of the set of minimal methods and functions required, to trade
+at an exchange via its API.
+They feature the following characteristics:

+- Each method has an identical method header across all interfaces
+- Its output is identical across all interfaces
+- Each method returns a tuple of (data, `requests.response()` object) where data is:
+     a) a formatted json response, if a formatter is present
+     or
+     b) the raw json data contained as returned by `requests.response().json()`

 # bitex.formatters

 This module provide formatters for the standardized methods, formatting their json output into a uniform layout.
 They are a work in progress feature.